 WWE issued the following statement…

-WWE is saddened to learn that Gene LeBell has passed away at the age of 89.
+WWE is saddened to learn that Adrian Street has passed away.

-WWE extends its condolences to LeBell’s family, friends and countless fans.
+WWE extends its condolences to Street’s family, friends, and fans.